vhelin/wla-dx/mk/README.md

   Note that your GCC name might be different.
 Append `GCC=mingw32-gcc` or similar to the make innovation.
 Also the make tool is probably called `mingw32-make`.
+* `win32cl.mk` - For Microsofts (and clang) CL compiler; Also make sure to use NMake and use it inside the "Developer Command Prompt" (or "Native Tools Command Prompt") from Visual Studio to be able to access the tools you need.

 Targets
 -------